-Dear Bonnie,

-We are grateful for the positive reviews of diffloop and have carefully considered the remaining few reviewer comments.
-In total, we believe that our manuscript now is suitable for publication in Bioinformatics after the useful revisions with the peer-reviewers.

-While a majority of the reviewers recommended accepteing the publication as-is, we note the following changes to address the points raised by Reviewer 4--
+{diffloop:} a computational framework for identifying and analyzing differential DNA loops from sequencing data

+Response to Reviewer Comments

 Reviewer: 4

 Comments to the Author

 The authors have done a good job of responding to the original set of reviews.
 The change to an application mote more accurately reflects the main goal of this manuscript.
 I have only a few remaining comments.